humanchimp/stable/README.md

 ## configuration

-Optionally, you can control your configuration with finer grain by adding a `stable.config.js`.
-The schema of that file will need to be documented preparatory to releasing anything.
+Optionally, you can control your configuration with finer grain using file-relative `.stablerc` files.
+These files contain YAML dictionaries (or JSON) and are capable of configuring plugins and enabling runners by default.
+In practice, runners probably need to be overridden in CI because you probabaly want to use separate [containers](./cloud-builders) to run your tests against various browsers.

 ## some words for now